Google wins in ‘right to be forgotten’ fight with France

 The case is seen as a test of whether Europe can extend its laws beyond its borders

-“However, EU law requires a search engine operator to carry out such a de-referencing on the versions of its search engine corresponding to all the (EU) member states,” it added.

-The case arose after France’s privacy watchdog CNIL in 2016 fined Google €100,000 for refusing to delist sensitive information from internet search results globally upon request in what is called the “right to be forgotten”.
+The case arose after Google challenged a €100,000 fine from France’s data protection regulator, which ordered the search engine to delist material under the right to be forgotten across its global domains.

-Google took its fight to the French Council of State which subsequently sought advice from the CJEU.
+Google took its fight to the French Council of State which subsequently sought advice from the ECJ.

-The Council also asked for advice after CNIL decided not to order Google to remove links from internet search results based on the names of four individuals.

-These included a satirical photomontage of a female politician, an article referring to someone as a public relations officer of the Church of Scientology, the placing under investigation of a male politician and the conviction of someone for sexual assaults against minors.
+Google and civil liberties organisations have argued that global delisting is an impingement on free speech and would effectively be a way to enforce EU privacy standards in countries without similar laws.

+Responding to the judgment, Peter Fleischer, senior privacy counsel at Google, said: “It’s good to see that the court agreed with our arguments, and we’re grateful to the independent human rights organisations, media associations and many others around the world who also presented their views to the Court.”

-“Since 2014, we?ve worked hard to implement the right to be forgotten in Europe, and to strike a sensible balance between people?s rights of access to information and privacy.
-It’s good to see that the Court agreed with our arguments ...,” Google said in a statement after the ruling.
+“Since 2014, we?ve worked hard to implement the right to be forgotten in Europe, and to strike a sensible balance between people’s rights of access to information and privacy.” – Copyright The Financial Times Limited 2019 / Reuters